kneath/kneath.github.com/handbook/index.md

 ## Calculate Your Taxes

 If you're reading this and you live in the United States, it's likely you have to pay estimated taxes.
-It's a pain to calculate these with all kinds of byzantine rules that don't make sense.
+It's a pain to calculate with all kinds of byzantine rules that don't make sense.

 - Open up Claude Cowork
 - Click "Work in a Folder" and create a new folder on your desktop.